 Amish Country Pennsylvania, USA Travel Guide

 The RRTA is the main public bus service in Lancaster County.
-It operates bus routes mainly within Lancaster City and reaches to some surrounding townships.
+It operates bus routes mainly within Lancaster City and extends to some surrounding townships.
 It serves as a good option for navigating the city itself.

 RRTA buses generally operate Monday through Saturday, from early morning until late evening.
 Frequency varies by route.